Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Adaptive Isogeometric Phase-Field Fracture

 \subsection{Phase-field initialization on THB-meshes}

-As discussed in \cref{subsec:PF_initialization}, the initial phase-field can be constructed using the IPF method introduced by \cite{greco2024higher}.
-When using THB-splines as a basis for phase-field fracture, the mesh needs to be initialized such that the IPF provides a phase-field initialization such that the phase-field is identical to the one obtained on a uniform mesh with mesh size $h_{\text{min}}$, being the finest mesh size of the THB basis to be constructed.
-Since the IPF method relies basically performs a local $L_2$-projection onto all basis functions with support in a $\beta$-neighborhood around the crack, the mesh needs to be initialized such that all basis functions of the finest level with support in the $\beta$-neighborhood are present in the basis.
-For THB-splines, this can be achieved by applying the same method as for cross-talk elimination, see \cref{subsec:ElementMarking}, where the $\beta$-neighborhood is used to mark elements for refinement.
+As discussed in \cref{subsec:PF_initialization}, the initial phase-field can be constructed using the IPF method introduced by \cite{greco2024higher}. {\NEW When using THB-splines as a basis for phase-field fracture, the mesh must be initialized so that the IPF yields a phase-field identical to one obtained on a uniform mesh with size $h_{\text{min}}$ -- the finest mesh size of the THB basis to be constructed.
+Since the IPF method performs a local $L_2$-projection onto all basis functions with support in a $\beta$-neighborhood around the crack, the initial mesh must contain all finest-level basis functions within this neighborhood.} For THB-splines, this is achieved by applying the same method used for cross-talk elimination (see \cref{subsec:ElementMarking}), where the $\beta$-neighborhood is used to mark elements for refinement.